Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Limitations

-\subsection{Limitations}
+\section{Limitations}

 Our study is limited by data availability.
-Creating a full-fledged 100M-token BabyLM dataset is currently out of question, as neither CHILDES nor other sources contain even remotely enough data for languages other than English.
+Creating a full-fledged 100M-token BabyLM dataset with \textit{only} child-directed speech or other explicitly child-directed materials is currently out of question, as neither CHILDES nor other sources contain even remotely enough data for languages other than English.
+To reach higher token counts, padding with larger data sets, e.g. more tokens from the OpenSubtitles dataset, would be necessary.
 Principally, synthetic corpora like the TinyStories dataset \cite{eldan2023tinystories}, which contains children's stories generated by GPT-3 or TinyDialogues by \citet{feng2024childdirected} would provide an unlimited source of training data.
 However, our inspection of their generated dialogues yielded that they drastically underestimate the high numbers of grammatical fragments, questions and short SV(X)-utterances in real-world data.
-Similarly, there are little to no evaluation sets for German beyond those that we included/creates ourselves, especially on the syntactic level.
+Similarly, there are little to no evaluation sets specifically aimed at German, beyond those that we included/creates ourselves, especially on the syntactic level.
+Only very recently, evaluation datasets like the massively multilingual MultiBLiMP have begun to fill this gap \cite{jumelet2025multiblimp}.
+Also, such minimal pair datasets are principally at odds with the usage-based, constructionist view on language development, because they are grounded in the Generativist notion of defining rules that can determine whether an utterance belongs to a language or not, whereas usage-based linguistics has adopted a network-based, associative model of linguistic knowledge \cite{diessel2019grammar,diessel2023constructicon}.
+As of late, these developments have begun to make their way into the broader LM evaluation landscape \cite{weissweiler2025linguistic}, and novel evaluation methods like measuring affinities between lexical items and testing if different constructions manifest from them \cite{rozner2025constructions,rozner2025babylms} provide promising future research avenues.

 Moreover, actual developmental plausibility also hinges on the inclusion of other modalities.
 For audio data, there are few CHILDES subcorpora and other corpora that contain phonetic information \cite{lavechin2023babyslm}, but larger models need to be trained on more data, e.g. audiobooks \cite{lavechin2025simulating}.
-A middle ground is training on textual phonetic transcriptions generated from raw text, e.g. for the BabyLM data \cite{goriely2024babble,bunzeck2025small}.
+A middle ground is training on textual phonetic transcriptions generated from raw text, e.g. for the BabyLM data \cite{goriely2024babble,bunzeck2025small,goriely2025ipachildes}.
 More recently, also video recordings from infant-mounted cameras have been used to train on combined visual and auditory input modalities \cite{wang2023finding,vong2024grounded,long2024babyview}.
 The inclusion of such data could help to disentangle learning processes further.

-\subsection{Ethical considerations}
+\section{Ethical considerations}